Celtic Frost: Stylistic changes, internal struggles, and first breakup (1987–1993)

 Into the Pandemonium was Celtic Frost’s second full-length album.
-The album employs a variety of musical styles.
+It employs a variety of musical styles.

 In 1987, Celtic Frost released their second full-length studio album, Into the Pandemonium.
-The album is noticeably eclectic compared to the band's previous works, featuring love songs, industrial rhythmic pieces, symphonic and operatic influences, female vocal parts, and an unlikely cover of Wall of Voodoo's "Mexican Radio."
+The album is eclectic compared to the band's previous works, featuring love songs, industrial rhythmic pieces, symphonic and operatic influences, female vocal parts, and a cover of Wall of Voodoo's "Mexican Radio."

-The album is often regarded as a unique departure from the band's earlier material and helped solidify their description as an avant-garde band.
-It marks a shift away from the heavier, more direct style found on the band's previous releases, Morbid Tales and To Mega Therion, although these albums also contained elements of experimentation and symphonic collaboration.
-Into the Pandemonium blends a heavy metal foundation with elements of industrial and gothic rock, and even includes an electronic body music-inspired rhythm, particularly evident in the song "One in Their Pride."
-Despite this stylistic evolution, the album retains sparse elements of extreme metal, noticeable in Fischer's vocals and guitar work.
+The album is regarded as a departure from the band's earlier material, and helped solidify their avant-garde status.
+It shifted away from the heavier, direct style of Morbid Tales and To Mega Therion, although these albums also contained elements of experimentation and symphonic collaboration.
+Into the Pandemonium blends heavy metal with industrial and gothic rock, and includes an electronic body music-inspired rhythm, particularly in the song "One in Their Pride."
+Despite this stylistic evolution, the album retains sparse elements of extreme metal in Fischer's vocals and guitar.

-During a North American tour, the band added a second guitarist, Ron Marks.
-However, shortly thereafter, financial difficulties, along with tensions between band members and their record label, led to a brief dissolution of the group.
-Six months later, Warrior reformed the band, with Stephen Priestly returning on drums, Oliver Amberg on guitars, and Curt Victor Bryant on bass.
+During a North American tour, the band added second guitarist Ron Marks.
+Shortly thereafter, financial difficulties and tensions between band members and record label led to a brief dissolution of the group.
+Six months later, Warrior reformed the band with drummer Stephen Priestly, Oliver Amberg on guitars, and bassist Curt Victor Bryant.
 This lineup recorded the studio album Cold Lake, released in September 1988 by Noise Records.
-Despite being marketed to capitalize on the mass appeal of glam metal, the album was poorly received, failing to resonate with fans of the band's extreme style.
+Despite being marketed to capitalize on the mass appeal of glam metal, the album was poorly received by fans of the band's extreme style.

 Afterward, Bryant dismissed Amberg, leading to the return of former live guitarist Ron Marks for the recording of Vanity/Nemesis in 1990.
-Another significant change was the return of early bassist Martin Eric Ain.
-Despite these changes, Celtic Frost's reputation never fully recovered from the backlash caused by Cold Lake.
-In 1992, the band's label released a collection of rare recordings titled Parched with Thirst Am I and Dying, the title of which is derived from an ancient Roman prayer.
+Bassist Martin Eric Ain also returned.
+Celtic Frost's reputation never recovered from the backlash caused by Cold Lake.
+In 1992, the band's label released the collection of rare recordings Parched with Thirst Am I and Dying, the title of which is derived from an ancient Roman prayer.
 This compilation featured unreleased material, re-recorded versions of older songs, and studio session tracks.

-A final proposed album titled Under Apollyon's Sun was never completed, although Fischer would later co-found a new group called Apollyon Sun.
+A final proposed album, titled Under Apollyon's Sun, was never completed, although Fischer would later co-found a group called Apollyon Sun.

 Post-breakup (1993–2001)

-Several years after Celtic Frost disbanded, Fischer co-founded a new group called Apollyon Sun with his friend Erol Unala on guitar.
-They recorded an EP, God Leaves (And Dies), and a full-length album, Sub.
-Although rooted in Celtic Frost's more experimental sound, Apollyon Sun was an industrial metal project.
-During his hiatus from metal music, Fischer also completed an autobiographical book titled Are You Morbid?, which was published by London-based Sanctuary Publishing to fan acclaim in 2000.
+Several years after Celtic Frost disbanded, Fischer co-founded Apollyon Sun with Erol Unala on guitar.
+They recorded the EP God Leaves (And Dies), and a full-length album, Sub.
+Although rooted in Celtic Frost's experimental sound, Apollyon Sun was an industrial metal project.
+During his hiatus from metal music, Fischer wrote the autobiography Are You Morbid?, published by Sanctuary Publishing in 2000.